 Having previously conducted a number of studies when this data centre was being built, (short circuit study, protection coordination study and arc flash studies) we had detailed knowledge of the site and a model of the network built that we could begin working off.
 When these models are developed at the design stage they are not always 100% perfect and can present deviations from the actual behaviour on site, especially when it comes to voltage response.
 After much deliberation our power quality team developed a strategy that required the gathering of load data from the site in real time and inputting this into the model.
 The model would then be subjected to a range of different over and undervoltage conditions, switching scenarios etc, the aim being to simulate the behaviour and static response of the data centre to identify what was causing the issues.
 The results of the simulations were then compared with the values seen on site and the model was adjusted to reflect the real behaviour of the system.
 This is extremely difficult to do and not common practice, but we were able to achieve an error margin of approximately 0.25%.

-Following extensive simulations (a total of 102 simulation scenarios were developed to include various utility voltage scenarios, site transformer tap positions and loading conditions) and examination of the data centre’s different types of equipment, sequence of operations, a number of adjustments to the electrical network were proposed to the client.
+Following extensive simulations (a total of 102 simulation scenarios were developed to include various utility voltage scenarios, site transformer tap positions, and loading conditions) and examination of the data centre’s different types of equipment, sequence of operations, a number of adjustments to the electrical network were proposed to the client.
 These changes included the replacement of some malfunctioning equipment, adjustments to defined equipment thresholds, as well as modifications to the sequence of operations of the network.
-Inadequate settings defined within the generator start-up sequence were identified to be the issue causing the unnecessary changeover from utility supply to the backup generator supply.
+Inadequate settings defined within the generator start-up sequence were identified to be the issue causing the unnecessary changeover from the utility supply to the backup generator supply.

-During the analysis, other sequence of operation issues were also identified in the network.
+During the analysis, other sequences of operation issues were also identified in the network.
 Adjustment to the equipment settings allowed another contingency protocol to be included which provided an additional reserve supply to the downstream loads if any of the emergency generators failed to come online.